NiccoloAbate/vae-audio/README.md

 - **ESC-50** — 2,000 environmental sound clips, 50 classes
 - **Medley-Solos-DB** — 21,571 clips of 8 tonal instruments

+*Larger datasets not included - must be downloaded separately and then pre-processed with the included scripts.

 Place audio files under `dataset/` and point the config `data_dir` field accordingly.